 If you wish to have a paper copy of the homework please speak to the class teacher.

-Daily phonic/sound practise is key to learning to read and write so please try to spend 5-10 minutes every day making time for this at home.
+Daily phonic/sound practice is key to learning to read and write so please try to spend 5-10 minutes every day making time for this at home.
 Reading books will be changed as your child reads, at least once per week.
 Children will also receive coloured word lists on a key ring when we feel they are ready.
 These words are ‘tricky words’ and cannot be sounded out.

 All the little things you do with your child – like everyday conversations, make-believe play and reading together – make a big difference to their development.
 The Hungry Little Minds campaign provides lots of ideas that can help boost your child’s learning.